njenga946/basicloginpage/README.md

-# React Login Page
+# React Authentication Example

-This project uses [React](https://react.dev/) and [Vite](https://vitejs.dev/) to render a simple login form.
+This project uses [React](https://react.dev/) and [Vite](https://vitejs.dev/) to render a small authentication demo with login, registration and a protected dashboard.
+A tiny Node/Express server stores users in `users.txt`.

 ## Getting started

-Install the dependencies and start the development server:
+Install the dependencies and start the React development server:

 ```bash
 npm install